minhsieu9102003/OOLT.VN.20231-22/README.md

 The successful completion of our OOP midterm mini project is a testament to the collaborative and balanced nature of our team.
 Each member played a pivotal role, contributing their unique skills and perspectives.
 As the team leader, I am proud to highlight not only the individual contributions but also the collective spirit and mutual support that defined our project journey.

+4. In short
+Tran Binh Minh (Team Leader):

+-Developed the SoundManager class, contributing to the project's audio management aspect.
+-Initiated the project idea, designed the use case and general class diagrams.
+-Created the presentation slides for the project.

+Nguyen Huu Minh:

+-Played a mentoring role in guiding team members in coding.
+-Responsible for converting the original code from Swing to JavaFX, modernizing the project.
+-Designed and developed the GUI, creating FXML files and converting them to JavaFX format.
+-Managed the integration, optimization, and merging of the team's code contributions.

+Lieu Nhat Minh:

+-Developed the PianoGUI class, contributing to the user interface aspect of the project.
+-Along with Phan Do Hai Minh, created the actual use case and class diagrams based on the initial designs and the developed code, ensuring accurate and detailed representation.

+Phan Do Hai Minh:

+-Developed the AppController class, contributing to the application's control logic and overall functionality.
+-Along with Lieu Nhat Minh, responsible for drawing the detailed diagrams based on the project's code, contributing to the project's documentation and design accuracy.